shiv-iyer/Project-3-FrontEnd/README.md

 Welcome to PokePort, a one-stop destination for all your Pokémon card needs!
 We've created this unique online platform with one clear mission in mind - to make buying Pokémon cards as easy, fun, and accessible as possible for enthusiasts worldwide.

+This website was created by someone who loves Pokémon from the bottom of his heart.

 ## Target Audience & User Goals

 ### User Stories and Pain Points

 A Pokémon card enthusiast lives in a remote area with no access to local game shops.
 PokePort allows him to explore a vast catalogue of cards and purchase them conveniently from the comfort of his home.

 A mother wants to surprise her child with a rare Pokémon card for his birthday but has no idea where to start.
-PokePort's user-friendly interface and comprehensive search functions enable her to find the perfect card, and the community section helps her understand the value and significance of the card she is buying.
+PokePort's user-friendly interface and comprehensive search functions enable her to find the perfect card.

 A seasoned collector is seeking to purchase a highly sought-after limited edition card.
 With PokePort's robust security measures, he can make his purchase with confidence, knowing that the card is authentic and his transaction is secure.